Universal Aspects of High-Temperature Relaxation Dynamics in Random Spin Models: Introduction

-\emph{ Introduction.--} A complete description of realistic many-body systems always contains a large number of parameters.
+A complete description of realistic many-body systems always contains a large number of parameters.
 For example, typical solid-state material contains complicated interactions between electrons, phonons, nuclei, and impurities.
 However, properties that are of physical interest can usually be captured by simple toy models with few parameters.
 This is a remarkable consequence of universality.
 The universality states that microscopically different systems can share the same physics at large scales.
-It usually emerges in the low-energy limit.
-For example, the phase transition of many-body systems can be classified into universality classes determined only by the symmetry and dimension of systems~\cite{HalperinTheoryDynamicCritical1977,OdorUniversalityClassesNonequilibrium2004}.
+It usually emerges in long wave length or low-energy limit.
+For example, phase transitions of many-body systems can be classified into universality classes determined only by the symmetry and dimension of systems~\cite{HalperinTheoryDynamicCritical1977,OdorUniversalityClassesNonequilibrium2004}.
 Low-energy scattering between atoms can be well described by a single parameter, the scattering length $a_s$, despite details of underlying microscopic interaction potentials \cite{zhai_2021}.
-Aiming at deepening our understanding of realistic systems, discovering new universalities becomes an important subject in modern quantum many-body physics.
+Aiming at deepening our understanding of realistic systems, discovering new universalities becomes an important subject in modern many-body physics.